 Agent Coulson, as "Cheese", was a fellow Army Ranger and teammate of Marcus Johnson.
 He assisted Marcus as he was pursued by Taskmaster, Deadpool, Captain America, and Orion for unknown reasons.
 During these events, Marcus knocked out Coulson and left him behind to protect him.
 While separated, Marcus discovered that he was the son of Nick Fury.
-At this point Coulson contacted Captain America.
-Coulson's goal was to save his friend's life by enlisting Captain America, The Avengers, and SHIELD.
-The end of the series depicts Marcus, being called Nick Fury Jr., and Coulson joining S.H.I.E.L.D. and reporting to Director Daisy Johnson.
+At this point, Coulson contacted Captain America.
+Coulson's goal was to save his friend's life by enlisting the help of Captain America, The Avengers, and SHIELD.
+The end of the series depicts Marcus, now going by his birth name, Nick Fury Jr., joining S.H.I.E.L.D. along with Coulson and reporting to Director Daisy Johnson.

 Phil Coulson and Nick Fury Jr. have been tasked to put together a new team of Avengers for secret covert operations.
 He firstly asks Hawkeye and Black Widow to join the team.

-Actor Clark Gregg has portrayed Agent Coulson in all 4 of his appearances to date.
-His is contracted to continue playing the character in The Avengers & a likely Nick Fury movie.
+Actor Clark Gregg has portrayed Agent Coulson in all 4 of his cinematic appearances to date.

 When Agent Coulson appeared in the first Iron Man film, he was repeatedly ignored by both Tony Stark and Pepper Potts.
 Agent Coulson was meant to debrief Stark after escaping his kidnappers in Afghanistan, however his introduction was overly lengthy as he announced that he was from the Strategic Homeland Intervention, Enforcement and Logistics Division.
 He was a source of humour; providing a running joke throughout the film, which lead to the final revelation of the acronym " S.H.I.E.L.D.".